 As of right now the VA does not provide guide dogs but will help pair you up with other agencies that do.
 The VA will, in turn, pay for the veterinary care and any equipment needed for the dog to provide the most assistance.

-At this time there are thirteen Blind Rehabilitation Centers located in the U.S. and Puerto Rico, where veterans can receive the help they need while they transition into independent living while blind.
-The VA also provides help from Blind Rehabilitation Outpatient Specialists who are professionally trained to assist veterans where they live in case they cannot make it to a Center.
+At this time there are thirteen Blind Rehabilitation Centers located in the U.S. and Puerto Rico, where legally blind veterans can receive the help they need while they transition into independent living while blind.
+The VA also provides help from Blind Rehabilitation Outpatient Specialists who are professionally trained to assist legally blind veterans where they live in case they cannot make it to a Center.

 While losing your sight can be a traumatic experience, there is still the potential to live a long, fulfilling life independently.
 The VA offers more support than most other healthcare providers in assisting blind veterans.